Rosalei Ltd

 Across all collected remarks, there are zero references to a security guard or staffed security personnel; instead the building is described as having an on-site/resident manager.
 With 19/20 MLS entries not checking SECGUA and no textual evidence of guards, this is best treated as a correction of sporadic MLS mis-entry rather than a real service.

-I searched for patrol-service language like security patrol, roving security, or patrolled building.
-The remarks describe a secured building with management and intercom, but do not mention any patrol service.
+I searched for security patrol, roving security, patrol service, and patrolled-building language.
+The remarks mention secured entry, intercoms, and fob access, but no patrol service.

 Multiple agents emphasize secure or fobbed access but none mention security cameras or video monitoring.
 Combined with SECSYS being unchecked on all 20 MLS records, this strongly suggests the building does not provide a dedicated video surveillance system as a marketed amenity.